Utility Services and Billing

 To establish service, residents must register and pay a deposit at the City’s Finance Department.
 Utility customers who own their property will have their security deposit refunded automatically after two years of good payment history.
 Utility customers who lease residential or commercial property will have their security deposit refunded at the termination of their utility service.
 When an account is closed, the deposit is applied to the final balance.
 For customers who do not have a balance, a payment refund check is issued.
 The city requires a minimum notification of two business days to start or stop service.

-Residential and commercial gas utility in the City of Naperville are provided by Nicor Gas.
+Residential and commercial gas utility in Naperville is provided by Nicor Gas.

 For more information or to establish service, call (888) 642-6748 or visit Nicor Gas.